-So, if you’re not sure whether you’re putting out the right messages, it might not be a bad idea to go back to your brand book and see whether you’re checking all the boxes.
+So, if you’re unsure whether you’re putting out the right messages, it might not be a bad idea to go back to your brand book and see whether you’re checking all the boxes.

 Or, if those guidelines don’t provide you with the necessary answers, you can turn to analytical data and see what type of messages worked for your brand in the past.
 Even a simple A/B test can help you identify the language that works with your audience.
-And considering that it’s the success of your business that’s on the line, taking the time to test might be worth the slight delay in your publishing schedule.
+And considering that your business’s success is on the line, taking the time to test might be worth the slight delay in your publishing schedule.

 One of the common mistakes small business owners make when optimizing conversion rates is that they think their websites need high-end widgets and advanced UX (user experience) solutions.

 But the truth is, the best way to eliminate conversion killers is to go back to basics.
-Think about how people browse the web and what they look for when making purchasing decisions.
+Think about how people browse the web and what they look for when purchasing.
 Consider how consumers choose the brands they want to support.

 That’s why the strategies we’ve rounded up here work so well.
 They’re easy and cheap to implement, yet they go a long way in improving the customer experience.
 And that, in itself, is a surefire way to achieve conversion growth.

 So go ahead and give them a try.
-The worst thing that can happen is that your conversions only go up a couple of points, and you have to do some further optimization before you achieve that coveted 25% conversion rate.
+The worst thing that can happen is that your conversions only go up a couple of points, and you have to do further optimization before achieving that coveted 25% conversion rate.